carpe/scalambda/docs/docs/docs/api/create-api.md

 lazy val petstore = project .enablePlugins(ScalambdaPlugin)
-  .settings(
-    // set the name of your api (this name must be unique to all Api Gateway instances in your current AWS Region) apiName := ??? // example: "petstore-api"
+  .settings({
+    // save the lambda function to a value so you can re-use it across multiple endpoints lazy val petsHandler = Function(
+      functionClasspath = ??? // example: "io.carpe.example.CreatePet"
     )

-  .settings(
+    // this function allows us name our api and map the lambda function above to various endpoints apiGatewayDefinition(apiGatewayInstanceName = "petstore-api-${terraform.workspace}")(
-    // This lambda will handle all POST requests to "<my api domain>/pets" scalambdaEndpoint(
+      // This sends all POST requests to "<my api domain>/pets" to our lambda function POST("/pets") -> petsHandler,
-      functionClasspath = ???, // example: "io.carpe.example.CreatePet"
-      apiConfig = post("/pets")
+      // This sends all GET requests to "<my api domain>/pets" to our lambda function GET("/pets") -> petsHandler,
+      // This sends all GET requests to "<my api domain>/pets/<some pet id>" to our lambda function
+      // (it also makes "id" available as a path parameter, inside the pathParameters field on the request) GET("/pets/{id}") -> petsHandler
     )

-    // This lambda will handle all GET requests to "<my api domain>/pets" scalambdaEndpoint(
-      functionClasspath = ???, // example: "io.carpe.example.GetPets"
-      apiConfig = get("/pets")
-    )

-    // This lambda will handle all GET requests to "<my api domain>/pets/<some pet id>" scalambdaEndpoint(
-      functionClasspath = ???, // example: "io.carpe.example.GetPet"
-      apiConfig = get("/pets/{id}")
-    )

-    // This lambda will handle all PUT requests to "<my api domain>/pets/<some pet id>" scalambdaEndpoint(
-      functionClasspath = ???, // example: "io.carpe.example.UpdatePet"
-      apiConfig = put("/pets/{id}")
-    )

-    // This lambda will handle all DELETE requests to "<my api domain>/pets/<some pet id>" scalambdaEndpoint(
-      functionClasspath = ???, // example: "io.carpe.example.DeletePet"
-      apiConfig = delete("/pets/{id}")
-    )
-  )
+  })
 ```

+As you can see in the above example, we can map the same function to multiple endpoints.
+This helps keep cold start times down by allowing your functions to be re-used more frequently.
+You can just as easily define a lambda function for each endpoint if you'd prefer.

 ## Defining each Endpoint